Unified Extensible Firmware Interface (UEFI) pre-boot environments

-Using a PXE server allows for the simplest topology because the PXE protocol works with multiple architectures.
-The Citrix Provisioning PXE Server recognizes the architecture flag embedded in the DHCP, then discovers and returns the appropriate bootstrap filename.
-Both legacy BIOS computers and UEFI computers may therefore be on the same network segment.
+Using a PXE server allows for the simplest topology because the PXE protocol supports multiple architectures.
+The Citrix Provisioning PXE Server recognizes the architecture flag embedded in DHCP, then discovers and returns the appropriate bootstrap file name.
+Both legacy BIOS computers and UEFI computers can therefore be on the same network segment.

 If DHCP option 67 is chosen, there are two topology options: